oKermorgant/simple_launch/README.md

   with sl.group(unless_condition=<some expression>):
     sl.node(package, executable)
 ```
-Only one condition can be set in a group, nested condition must be combined first, or used in nested groups.
+- Only one condition can be set in a group, nested condition must be combined first, or used in nested groups.
+- Combining conditions is work in progress as [only the underlying `Substitution`s can be combined](https://answers.ros.org/answers/414006/revisions/).

 ### From conditional arguments